The stalk is on.

 On the surface, drones seem like such a natural addition to our storytelling toolkit.
 Sweeping shots help paint a vivid picture for viewers in a compelling way rarely experienced unless you were there in person.
 No longer do you need to enlist a kid down at the local RC Flying Club either, just about anyone can get a feature-rich drone flying out of the box in 30 minutes using native mobile features or a companion accessory.

-Recently, I watched an elk hunting episode by the Raised Hunting crew only to see drone footage immediately after ‘the shot’ and on route to recovery.
+Recently, I watched an elk hunting episode by the Young Wild TV crew only to see drone footage appear to be shot soon after ‘the shot’ and on route to recovery.
 Another example of drone footage leaning over the line of ethics was on The Outdoor Channel’s Ram Outdoorsman but this time the drone use went further.
 The drone was launched immediately after the shot and appeared to chase the animal down in order to capture the footage of the animal expiring.
 In a world now driven by successfully building brands through social and influencer marketing, getting unique content is part of what growing brands do.
 However, when has driving herds by aerial drones in order to capture cinematic footage been considered ethical – or legal?
 It feels wrong but in areas where drones are legal, it’s perfectly legal.
 Should it be?

 AI Drone Scouting Fleet (Hypothetical) – Let’s take a look at a hypothetical product if unlimited drone use was allowed and left unchecked.
 The power of ‘smart’ technologies like Artificial Intelligence (AI) is still kinda dumb, relative to where we’ll be in the coming years.
 That said, a drone scouting tool wouldn’t be difficult to build and basically demystify herd movement in all conditions, day or night, 365 days per year.
 Surprisingly, most of the technologies are available in the consumer market today and could be stitched together with a few lines of code, an experienced team and made ‘smart’ through AI: